- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 There have been political demonstrations in Libreville and Port-Gentil in the past.
 You should avoid demonstrations, large crowds and rallies as they may turn violent.

-Petty theft is common throughout Gabon, including pickpocketing, purse snatching and vehicle break-ins.
+Petty theft is common throughout Gabon, including pickpocketing, purse snatching and vehicle break-ins, particularly in crowded areas such as markets, transport hubs and tourist areas.
 Violent crime, including robberies, carjackings and armed attacks also occurs, especially in the cities of Libreville and Port-Gentil.
 Security risks increase when walking alone and on beaches, particularly at night.

 Money and valuables